 The Supra is easily Toyota’s ultimate halo car.
 It’s the sports car most associated with the brand and the one everyone wants Toyota to revive.
 First introduced in 1978, despite featuring some unique sheet metal, the Supra was more of a sporty model option on the Celica than its own model.

 In 1986, the Supra would become a standalone model and performance would receive a major boost, thanks to more powerful six-cylinder engines in both naturally aspirated and turbocharged form.
-But it’s the last generation Supra that would cement its icon status in the minds of enthusiasts.
+But it’s the 4th generation Supra that would cement its icon status in the minds of enthusiasts.
 Available with a 320 hp 3.0-liter turbocharged six-cylinder engine, the Supra performed as well or better than a lot of cars costing much more than the Toyota.
 Reborn recently, we are blessed to have the Supra back in our lives.

 Honorable Mention: Toyota S-FR